Barbican tube station

 Barbican is a London Underground station situated near the Barbican Estate, on the edge of the ward of Farringdon Within, City of London.
 It has been known by various names since its opening in 1865, mostly in reference to the neighbouring ward of Aldersgate.

-The station is on the Circle, Hammersmith & City and Metropolitan lines between Farringdon and Moorgate stations, and is located in London fare zone 1.
+The station is on the Circle, Hammersmith & City and Metropolitan lines, between Farringdon and Moorgate stations.
+It is in London fare zone 1.
 Platform 2, serving westbound trains, is connected by a single lift to station on the Elizabeth line.
 Until 2009, Barbican was additionally served by Thameslink services to and from Moorgate.

 Location

 Barbican station lies in an east–west-aligned cutting with cut-and-cover tunnels at either end.
 The modern entrance gives access from Aldersgate Street, through a 1990s building, to a much older footbridge leading to the eastern end of the platforms.
 To the north of the station are the backs of buildings which face onto Charterhouse Street, Charterhouse Square and Carthusian Street.
 To the south are the backs of buildings which face onto Long Lane, and to the west is Hayne Street.
 The station is close to the Barbican Estate, Barbican Centre, City of London School for Girls, St Bartholomew-the-Great, and Smithfield.
 The Eastern Ticket Hall entrance to Elizabeth line station is one street west of the station entrance, on the corner of Long Lane and Lindsey Street.
 A single lift connects directly from the Elizabeth line onto the westbound platform at Barbican.